The audiobook version of A Pomegranate and the Maiden is now available through Amazon.com!

 Her previous books are Demeter and Persephone: Lessons from a Myth (McFarland 2002) and Women and Goddesses in Myth and Sacred Texts (Longman 2004).

 She published her first novel, A Pomegranate and the Maiden (Anaphora Literary Press) in 2015.
-The novel is now available on Amazon Kindle.
+The novel is now available on Amazon Kindle and as an audiobook.

 Her second novel, Unsung Odysseys, tells the story of Odysseus' return from Troy through the voices of the women he encounters.
 It has just been released on Amazon Kindle.